 Figure showing branches of the external carotid artery.
 Adapted from Netter’s Atlas

-The internal jugular is formed by the sigmoid sinus and inferior petrosal sinus.
-It leaves the jugular foramen and continues down the carotid sheath and is joined by the following tributaries: Facial, Lingual, Pharyngeal, Superior thyroid and Middle thyroid veins until it finally joins the subclavian vein to form the brachiocephalic vein.
+The internal jugular is formed by the sigmoid sinus and as it leaves the jugular foramen the inferior petrosal sinus drains into it.
+The internal jugular continues down the carotid sheath and is joined by the following tributaries: Facial, Lingual, Pharyngeal, Superior thyroid and Middle thyroid veins until it finally joins the subclavian vein to form the brachiocephalic vein.
 The IJV has the deep jugular nodes on its anterior surface and is lateral to the internal carotid and common carotid as it descends.
 The vagus (CN X) is typically between and behind the IJV and internal carotid.

 Clinical Anatomy By Regions, Richard Snell